mayilian/al-folio/_posts/2023-11-12-the-missing-pirate-manual-amazon.md

 **A Pirate's Guide to Success in Chaos**

-David's thought: *Chaos can take a toll sometimes and is a recipe for burnout, but I agree with the message here and would like this to be as close to reality as possible*
+David's thought: *Chaos can take a toll sometimes and is a recipe for burnout, but I agree with the message here and I would at least like this to be as close to the original intentions as possible*

 Matt:
 >What I want to discuss is working at a company like Amazon, one of the most valuable tech companies on the planet.
 You come with certain expectations, right?
 Working at Amazon is a big deal; it's not like working at some no-name place your grandma doesn't know about anymore.
 She says, "Oh, Amazon!
 I bought stuff from Amazon."
 You respond, "Yeah, that's right.
 That's where I work."
 So, we come with expectations, and what kind of expectations are those?
 I'd say it's something like this: We expect to work on an amazing space battleship flying through space, discovering new planets, doing incredible things—a well-oiled machine, everyone pulling in the same direction.
 How could it not be, right?
 Amazon has so many resources; that's what we expect.